Entering into a specialist education agreement

 - students who are over 19 and whose exceptional needs mean that a secondary school is the best place for their education (if not ORS verified).

-Before a student is enrolled in a special school, a conversation with the Ministry, the parents and the school takes place.
-After this, a decision is jointly made about whether to apply for a section 9 agreement.
+Before a student is enrolled in a specialist school, a conversation with the Ministry, the parents and the school takes place.

 - any health and safety issues

 - what kind of specialist teaching the student needs